ferreiravinicius/gollections/README.md

 Order of insertion is not guaranteed.
 This implementation is not synchronized.

 #### **API**

-*Import package*
+Importing
 ```golang
 import "github.com/ferreiravinicius/goset/hashset"
 ```

-Creating a new set
+Create a new empty set
 ```golang
 set := hashset.New[int]()
 ```

-New set from items or slice
+Create a new set initialized
 ```golang
 set := hashset.From(1, 2, 3)